 - Meat – Poultry, seafood, pork

 - Cleaners – all-purpose, laundry detergent, dishwashing liquid/detergent

 - Paper Goods – paper towels, toilet paper, aluminum foil, sandwich bags

 Everyone knows Big Basket, Grofers, and Super Daily as big players in the online grocery market.
 On these platforms, you can sell anything that you would find in an offline supermarket or hypermarket.
 Only here, you also need to set up delivery, payments, and a website or online store.

-- Create your business plan for your online grocery store.
-What is your niche?
+Create your business plan for your online grocery store: What is your niche?
 How many products do you wish to sell?
-The image above is a simple reference to a basic grocery model – but you can always create your own.
-Here are a few business plan templates to help you get started.
+The image above is a simple reference to a basic grocery model, but you can always create your own.
+Also, check out these business plan templates to help you get started.

-- Are you looking to grow your own products or do you wish to work with suppliers and vendors in different departments and source the products instead?
-If you are keen on setting up your own products, check out this inspiring story of Farmilicious.
-This natural foods brand went online to sell their products and grow their own supplies, even in the pandemic.
+Are you looking to grow your own products or do you wish to work with suppliers and vendors in different departments and source the products instead?

-- Register your business online and ensure you adhere to any legal compliance required.
+Register your business online and ensure you adhere to any legal compliance required.
 Speak with legal experts and obtain a food license (an FSSAI License).
 At Instamojo, we have tie-ups with partners like LegalWiz & Vakilsearch that can help with fast license registration for your grocery business.
-Bonus – Instamojo businesses get discounts on services like these.
+Also, Instamojo businesses get discounts on services like these.

 Identifying your audience